malise5/table_Banking/README.md

 # Table Banking System

 ## Overview
-The Loan Management System is designed to allow users to register, contribute monthly, and apply for loans.
-The system calculates loan eligibility and applies interest based on the loan type.
-Loans can either have compound or simple interest, and interest starts accruing immediately upon issuance.
-This system ensures users cannot skip monthly contributions if they wish to qualify for a loan.
+The Table Banking System is a financial management platform designed to enable users to make regular contributions, accumulate interest on their savings, and access loans once they meet specific eligibility criteria

 ## Features

 ### Functional Features
 - **User Registration:** Users can register and create an account to interact with the system.
 - **Monthly Contributions:** Users are required to contribute every month.
 Skipping a month will make them ineligible for a loan.
-- **Loan Application:** Users can apply for a loan, which will accrue interest from the day it is issued.
-- **Interest Calculation:** Loan interest can be calculated using either compound or simple interest.
-The system defines which type is used.
+- **Loan Application:** After making consecutive monthly contributions, users become eligible to apply for loans.
+Loans can be issued with either compound or simple interest, depending on the loan type and terms
+- **Earn Interest::** Contributions accumulate interest, either simple or compound, based on the user's preferences and the system's rules.
+This helps users grow their savings effortlessly.
 - **Loan Eligibility:** The system automatically determines the eligibility for a loan based on the user's monthly contributions and other criteria.
+- **Loan Repayment:** Loans come with a repayment schedule, and users can repay them in installments, with interest starting immediately upon loan issuance.

 ### Technical Features
 - **Spring Boot 3.x** for building the backend of the application.